shyamtala003/cors-lite/readme.md

 ### Custom Configuration

-You can customize `cors-lite` by passing an options object:
+You can customize `lite-cors` by passing an options object:

 ```javascript
 app.use(